psf/the-invisibles/content/english/speakers/mojdeh-rastgoo.md

 ---

 Mojdeh is a PyLadies Paris co-organizer, member of PSF Code of Conduct Working Group and a co-host of PyPodcats.
-She has contributed to organizing several Python conferences, including EuroSciPy, JupyterCon, and PyCon.DE & PyData Berlin.
+She has contributed to organizing several Python conferences, including EuroSciPy, JupyterCon, and PyCon DE & PyData Berlin.
 With a PhD in Computer Science, she is passionate about fostering diversity and inclusion in the community.